 The big move now is exploit the concept of ‘Refugia’ where you leave the best 20% of a mob of sheep undrenched, so you leave some worms alive that are susceptible to drench.
 These then mate with the resistant worms, to delay total drench resistance.
 Not may farmers realise that once all the worms on their properties are resistant to the drenches available, that’s the end of sheep farming and the value of the property could be badly affected.

 Be constantly on the watch for flyblown lambs.
-You’ll see wet oily looking areas on their wool and they are clearly stressed trying to nibble the blown areas.
+You may only see wet oily looking areas on their wool and they are clearly stressed trying to nibble the blown areas.
 They can die a horrible death in only a few days and may never be seen lying under a hedge in the shade.

 Ewes and growing lambs need plenty of good clean water.
 Young lambs at this stage do a lot of playing and race around, especially in the evenings.
 So cover open troughs with mesh or put some large rocks in them to prevent drownings.
 Tomos on farms are great hazards for lambs (and children) so fence them off.

-Check the length of the wool on all sheep, and if it’s at least100 mm long, book the shearer to get it off to hopefully get the best price.
-You cause problems from letting it grow longer as modern processing machinery cannot handle it.
+Check the length of the wool on all sheep, and if it’s at least 100 mm, book the shearer to get it off to hopefully get the best price – which won’t be much.
+The processor does not want longer wool now.

 At shearing, you will need to remove all dirty and stained wool, along with any contaminated by vegetable matter.
 So only send the body wool to the merchant, or better still, let the shearer take it all off your hands.
 In large flocks shearers do not dag sheep as it’s a health hazard, but they may agree to dag any small numbers of sheep for you.
 You need to check this.

 The saleyards are overflowing with 4-day-old and spring-born ‘feeder’ calves, and there’s always plenty of demand by both old and new rearers.
 But don’t be fooled that it’s profitable as this is not always true, as few do a full budget including their own labour costs before they start off – especially first-time rearers.
 Decide if it’s a commercial enterprise or treat the exercise as a hobby.
 So often profits can be killed by a problems like scours and deaths, which are common.
-Even vets’ bills can ruin the job with around $100 for a visit before treatment costs.
+Even vets’ bills can ruin the job before treatment costs.

-The early calves are always expensive and the cheaper calves are plentiful by the end of the month.
+Early calves are often expensive and the cheaper calves are plentiful later in the month.
 If you want really good beef animals to grow on, consider buying weaners that somebody else has reared, and which at the main dairy weaner sales are sold on a weight basis.
 So you can do a good estimate of what can be made from them on $/kg when sold.